 - How are your personal data protected?

-- How can you get in touch with the health insurer?
+- How can you get in touch with your health insurer?

 1. For what purposes are your personal data processed?

 CZ needs to record and process personal data in order to implement the provisions of the Healthcare Insurance Act and administer the policies and claims of people who are insured with CZ.
-Specifically, to be able to identify people, CZ keeps a record of the Dutch personal identification number (BSN) of every person with CZ insurance; this is required by law.
+To be able to identify people specifically, CZ keeps a record of the Dutch personal identification number (BSN) of every person with CZ insurance; this is required by law.

 CZ also uses your personal data for various other purposes, but only to the extent necessary for the specific purpose.